isomerpages/moe-sped-itptoolkit/_pcp-in-transition-planning/Transition Planning in SPED Schools.md

 <li>
 <p>In the <strong>Planning phase (15-16 years old)</strong>, a Family Envisioning
 Meeting (FEM) takes place for every student and their family from which an Individual Transition Plan (ITP) is developed.
-The ITP is a continuation of the IEP and contains the student’s post school goals, i.e. what they would like to do when they leave school.&nbsp;</p>
+The ITP contains the student’s post school goals, i.e. what they would like to do when they leave school.&nbsp;</p>
 <p></p>
 </li>
 <li>
 <p>In the <strong>Consolidating phase (17 years old to final schooling years)</strong>,
-connections and direct referrals to community pathways and resources are made for families to help the student fulfil their post school goals.
+connections and direct referrals to community pathways and resources are made with and for families to help the student fulfil their post school goals.
 Meetings with these agencies may be conducted to bridge the transition for families.&nbsp;&nbsp;&nbsp;</p>
 </li>
 </ul>
 <p></p>